longdangduy/longdangduy/README.md

 Hi guys,

 I am Long!
-I am working on projects for backend services in Loyalty, eCommerce system
+I am working on projects for backend services in eCommerce, Fintech and Loyalty system

 - 👀 I’m interested in ... coding, design, problem solving and new technologies
 - 🌱 I’m currently learning ...
 AWS